pgina/docs/user.md

 pGina is packaged in a standard Windows installer, so installation is as easy as downloading and running the installer.
-After initial installation, pGina will be configured with the "LocalMachine" plugin installed under the authentication stage.
-This means that you will be able to use pGina to log into the machine using existing local accounts.
+After initial installation, pGina will be configured with the "LocalMachine" plugin enabled for the authentication and gateway stages (see below).
+This means that you will be able to use pGina out-of-the-box to log into the machine using existing local accounts, and if necessary, the LocalMachine plugin will create accounts for authenticated users.

 In addition to the "LocalMachine" plugin, a standard set of additional plugins is provided and made available, but none of them are initally enabled.